 Everything you need to know and bring with you to successfully start your first day of work in the Australian construction industry.

 Before your first day at work, you should clarify with your company what kind of work clothes you will be wearing.
-Hi-Vis (high visibility) shirts and work shoes with steel toes are usually common practice.
+As a rule, hi-vis shirts (high visibility) and work shoes with steel toecaps are the norm.

-Unless you need a hard hat, be sure to get a hat or cap to protect your face from the sun.
+If you don't need a hard hat (work helmet), make sure you get a hat or cap to protect your face from the sun.
 Sunscreen is also a must.

-And be sure to bring a large water bottle and electrolytes if necessary, as you will definitely be sweating a lot.
+And don't forget a large water bottle and electrolytes if necessary, as you are sure to sweat a lot.

 9. My experience report: From office worker to roofer

-Three years of studying business administration with an office job were enough for me.
-I knew I had to find a job where I would move around more and ideally be outside.
-That's why I really wanted to try out the construction site.
+3 years of studying business administration with an office job was enough for me.
+I knew I had to find a job where I could move around more and preferably be outdoors.
+So I really wanted to try my hand at working on a construction site.

-When I arrived on the Sunshine Coast, I first completed the White Card course and at the same time applied online for every job that had to do with construction work.
-At the same time, I also tried my luck in Bunnings car parks and chatted up every tradie and asked for work, as well as stopping at every construction site and shouting up to the workers on the scaffolding to see if they had any work for me.
-Nothing happened for 2 weeks until I got a call from Brownlow Built and a nice lady asked me if I was interested in a trial day.
+When I arrived on the Sunshine Coast, I first completed the white card course and applied online for every job that had to do with construction work.
+At the same time, I also tried my luck in Bunnings parking lots, chatting up every tradie and asking for work, as well as stopping at every construction site and shouting up to the workers on the scaffolding to see if they had any work for me. nothing happened for 2 weeks until I got a call from Brownlow Built and a nice lady asked me if I was interested in a trial day.
 Yes, and the rest is history...
-Since then, I have been working as a roofer at Brownlow Built and have not regretted my decision for a single day.
-I started almost a year ago at $27.50 an hour and have now received my third pay rise and am currently at $35.
-I enjoy the work, I learn a lot and am part of a great team.
-In roofing, it is normal to start as a ground worker and work your way up over time - literally.
-What's also cool is that the company employs carpenters as well as roofers, so I get to learn a completely different trade.
+Since then I've been working at Brownlow Built as a roofer and I don't regret my decision one day.
+I started almost a year ago at $27.50 an hour and have since gotten my third raise and am currently at $35.
+I enjoy my work, I'm learning a lot and I'm part of a great team.
+In roofing, it's normal to start as a ground worker and literally work your way up over time.
+It's also cool that the company employs carpenters as well as roofers, so I'm learning a completely different trade.

-The work always starts at 7 a.m. and always ends at different times, depending on the size of the job and, above all, the weather.
-Most trades, especially roofers, cannot work when it rains.
+The work always starts at 7 a.m. and ends at different times, depending on the size of the job and, above all, the weather.
+Because most trades, especially roofers, can't work in the rain.

-Finally, I'll tell you one thing: hard work and, above all, reliability is highly valued in the craft industry and will open more doors for you.
+In conclusion, I will tell you one thing: hard work and above all reliability is highly valued in the trades industry and will open more doors for you.
 Good luck and have fun!